Unit 3: Advanced Topics & Disease Prevention¶

 Sample dialogue:

-Coach: "I've heard similar claims.
-Let me share what we know so far from the research.
-NMN does reliably increase NAD+ levels in your blood; that part is well-established.
-What's less clear is whether that translates into meaningful health benefits.
-The studies so far are small and short-term, and no one has shown it extends human lifespan.
-The claims about 'reversing aging' are extrapolating way beyond what's been demonstrated."
+Coach: "I've heard similar claims, and it makes sense you’d be curious.
+Here’s what we know so far from the research: NMN does reliably increase NAD+ levels in your blood; that part is well-established.
+What’s less clear is whether that translates into meaningful health benefits, because the studies so far are small and short-term, and no one has shown it extends human lifespan.
+So when someone says it ‘reverses aging,’ they’re extrapolating way beyond what’s been demonstrated."

 Client: "So it's not really proven to make you younger?"

-Coach: "Right now, no one has shown that in humans.
-If you're interested in exploring it, that's definitely a conversation for your doctor.
-I'd also ask how your fundamentals are, because sleep, exercise, and nutrition have far more evidence for healthy aging than any supplement.
+Coach: "Right.
+No one has shown that in humans yet.
+If you’re interested in exploring it anyway, that’s definitely a conversation for your doctor.
+And before you spend money on it, I’d also want to look at your fundamentals, because sleep, exercise, and nutrition have far more evidence for healthy aging than any supplement.
 Would you be open to starting there?"
+(That’s usually where we get the biggest payoff.)

 Key takeaway: This approach: